powsybl/powsybl.github.io/docs/iidm/model/shuntCompensator.md

 ## Current Section Count
 The current section count is expected to be greater than one and lesser or equal to the maximum section count.

+## Regulation
+Regulation for shunt compensators does not necessarily model automation, it can represent human actions on the network e.g. an operator activating or deactivating a shunt compensator).
+However, it can of course be integrated on a power flow calculation or not, depending of what is wanted to be shown.

 # Flow sign convention
 Shunt compensators follow a load sign convention:
 - Flow out from bus has positive sign.